People And Organizations To Notify About Your Move

 Friends and family

 When thinking about who to notify when moving, the local post office is probably the most important!
 You obviously could create real problems for yourself if you end up missing important pieces of mail.
 The U.S. Postal Service makes it easy to change your address online, or you can go into a post office and fill out a change of address form.
-When you notify the USPS, it will start forwarding your mail to the new address upon the date you request.
-You can fill out the form ahead of your move and list whatever forwarding date you like.
+When you notify the USPS, it will start forwarding your mail to the new address on the date you request.
+You can fill out the form ahead of your move and list whatever forwarding time you like.
 Keep in mind that there is a small fee for requesting forwarding online.

 Credit Card Companies